Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

 </figure>

-## Step 2a: Get Static Geographical Data
+## Step 2a: Get Static Geographical Data.

 * Download and save the highest resolution of each field from here - [Geographical Input Data Mandatory Fields Downloads](http://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog.html) - and save it in `$RCAC_SCRATCH`.